saraedum/flatsurvey/README.md

 nice flatsurvey ngons --vertices 3 ngons --vertices 4 ngons --vertices 5 orbit-closure --deform local-cache --json orbit-closure.json json --prefix=./surveyname
 ```

-# Run Surveys in a Cluster
+# Cluster Surveys

+We provide example scripts that run surveys on the PlaFRIM cluster.
+It should
+be easy to adapt these to work on any cluster that can run a dask workload.

 Install the requirements and flatsurvey and package it for the workers: